fjhickernell/MCM-2025-Program/README_and_Scripts/README.md

 *   Inputs:
        *   `MCM2025Data.xlsx`: An **Excel file**, specifically using the **"ChronTalkList" sheet**.
 This sheet contains a list of talks ordered chronologically by time and then by session.
-       *   `SessionListMCM.csv`: A **CSV file** that lists sessions ordered chronologically and then by room number or columns in the schedule table.
+       *   `SessionList.csv`: A **CSV file** that lists sessions ordered chronologically and then by room number or columns in the schedule table.
+It contains 10 columns.
+The header of the csv is likely to be:
+           `SessionID,SessionTitle,IsSpecialSession,Organizer1,Organizer2,Organizer3,Chair,SessionTime,Room,OrderInSchedule`
 *   Outputs:
        *    `Schedule.tex`: A **Latex file** that contains the coloured schedule for the program book.